savonet/book/language.md

 Some sources are _fallible_, which means that they are not always available.
-For instance, the sound input from a DJ over the internet is only available when the DJ connects.\TODO{mksafe, fallible =true}
+For instance, the sound input from a DJ over the internet is only available when the DJ connects.
+We recall from [there](#sec:fallible) that a source can be made infallible with the `mksafe` operator or by using a fallback to an infallible source.

 ### Encoders

-Some outputs need to send data encoded in some format.
-For instance, the operator which records a stream into a file, `output.file`, needs to know in which format we want to store the file in.
-This is specified by passing special parameters called _encoders_.
+Some outputs need to send data encoded in some particular format.
+For instance, the operator which records a stream into a file, `output.file`, needs to know in which format we want to store the file in, such MP3, AAC, etc. This is specified by passing special parameters called _encoders_.
 For instance, the (simplified) type of `output.file` is

 ```
 (?id : string, format('a), string, source('a)) -> unit
 ```

-We see that it takes the `id` parameter, an encoder (the type of encoders is `format(...)`), a string (the file where we should save data) and a source.
+We see that it takes the `id` parameter (a string identifying the operator), an encoder (the type of encoders is `format(...)`), a string (the file where we should save data) and a source.
 This means that we can play our playlist and record it into an mp3 file as follows:

 ```{.liquidsoap include="liq/output.file.liq" from=1}
 ```

 Here, `%mp3` is an encoder specifying that we want to encode into the mp3 formats.
-Encoders for most usual formats are available (`%wav` for wav, `%fdkaac` for aac, `%opus` for opus, etc.)
+Encoders for most usual formats are available (`%wav` for wav, `%fdkaac` for aac, `%opus` for opus, etc.) and are detailed [later on](#sec:encoders).

 ### Requests

-Internally, Liquidsoap does not directly deal with files, but with an abstraction of it called a _request_.
+Internally, Liquidsoap does not directly deal with a file, but rather with an abstraction of it called a _request_.
 The reason is that some files require some processing before being accessible.
 For instance, we cannot directly access a distant mp3 file: we first need to download it and make sure that it has the right format.

-This is the reason why most low-level operators do not deal with files, but rather with requests.
+This is the reason why most low-level operators do not take files as arguments, but requests.
 The main thing you need to know in practice is that you can create a request from a file location, using the `request.create` function.
 For instance, in the following example, we create a request queue `q`, on which we can add requests to play in it using `q.push`.
 We define a function `play`, which adds the file on the queue, by first creating a request from it.
 We then use `list.iter` to apply this function `play` on all the mp3 files of the current directory.
 The following script will thus play all the mp3 files in the current directory:

 ```{.liquidsoap include="liq/request.queue-ls.liq" from=1}
 ```